Primary tabs

 ---|---|

-Additional costs may be incurred in relation to PhD associated fieldwork and/or research trips/long-term attachments, bespoke to the individual student and project.
-These could also include equipment, books, IT, photocopying, bespoke training, travel for conferences and summer schools.
+Students may have to bear additional costs related to PhD-associated fieldwork and/or research trips/long-term attachments.
+These costs will be specific to the individual student and project.
+These could also include equipment, books, IT, photocopying, bespoke training, and travel for conferences and summer schools.